awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 pip install -r requirements.txt
 ```

-**5.** Importing required modules from the opentelemetry package for tracing and instrumentation.
+**5. Importing required modules from the opentelemetry package for tracing and instrumentation**

 ```
 # Honeycomb -------